-The apparent incongruence in the literature is reconciled somewhat by Trounstine and Valdini (2008)'s findings that by-district elections increase representative diversity only when a minority group is highly concentrated and is a relatively large share of the population.
+The apparent incongruence in the literature is reconciled somewhat by Trounstine and Valdini's findings (2008) that by-district elections increase representative diversity only when a minority group is highly concentrated and is a relatively large share of the population.
 Additionally, Fraga (2016) argues that much of the research focused on descriptive representation fails to disentangle the effects of candidate race/ethnicity from the effects of a jurisdiction's racial/ethnic composition.
-Taken together, these findings suggest a shortcoming in the literature examining the benefits of a switch to by-district elections; because observable changes in descriptive representation are mediated by geographic concentration and relative population size, a switch to by-district elections may not produce a measurable result.
+Taken together, these findings highlight a shortcoming in the literature examining the benefits of a switch to by-district elections; because observable changes in descriptive representation are mediated by geographic concentration and relative population size, a switch to by-district elections may on occasion fail to produce a measurable improvement in descriptive representation, even if the policy adoption has still led to other desirable outcomes.

 Instead, voter turnout is a potential measure of minority group influence on election outcomes that is not constrained by these limitations.
-Drawing on the empowerment theory conceptualized by Bobo and Gilliam (1990), a robust body of work suggests that minority empowerment is a critical determinant of minority voter turnout (Barreto 2010; Fraga 2016, 2018; Gay 2001; Leighley 2001; Tate 2003).
-In an analysis of congressional districts, Fraga (2018) finds that minority turnout is higher when a given minority group is a substantial portion of the potential electorate, even when controlling for co-ethnic candidates, electoral competition, or other demographic factors.
-Additionally, Fraga finds a causal relationship between an increase in turnout and assignment to a jurisdiction where a given minority group is a majority of the potential electorate.
+Drawing on the empowerment theory conceptualized by Bobo and Gilliam (1990), a robust body of work suggests that minority voter turnout is strongly linked to minority empowerment (Barreto, 2010; Fraga, 2016, 2018; Gay, 2001; Leighley, 2001; Tate, 2003).

+Previous findings imply that districting under the CVRA, simply by making it possible for minority voters to elect a co-ethnic candidate, should increase participation and that political participation remains malleable by legislation or elites setting electoral boundaries (Barreto, 2010; Fraga, 2015).
+In an analysis of congressional districts, Fraga (2018) finds that possible increases in minority turnout are strengthened when a given minority group is a substantial portion of the potential electorate, even when controlling for co-ethnic candidates, electoral competition, or other demographic factors.
+More specifically, Fraga finds a causal relationship between an increase in turnout and assignment to a jurisdiction where a given minority group is a majority of the potential electorate.

 Using a conceptualization of empowerment theory, which suggests that voters' perceptions of their electoral environment and electoral influence shape their political behavior, Fraga establishes a causal link between districting and a reduction in the turnout gap as well as the role turnout plays in attempts to reduce disparities in minority representation.
 By using congressional districts as the electoral jurisdiction of interest, however, Fraga's findings are limited to federal elections.
-Additionally, work by Hajnal (2009) suggests that the impacts of uneven turnout are particularly pronounced at the city council level.
-As the CVRA expressly prohibits at-large elections that impair the ability of minority groups to influence election outcomes, this work provides a convincing argument to use minority turnout as a measure of the CVRA's efficacy in improving minority electoral influence.
+Additionally, work by Hainal (2009) suggests that the impacts of uneven turnout are particularly pronounced at the city council level.
+When considering that the CVRA expressly prohibits at-large elections that impair the ability of minority groups to influence election outcomes, this work provides a convincing argument that studying minority turnout provides an additional measure to broaden our understanding of the CVRA's impact on minority electoral influence.

 To this point, there has been little investigation as to the effect a switch from at-large to by-district elections has on turnout in local elections.
-As a result, I hope to investigate what relationship, if any, exists between the CVRA-induced change in electoral institution and minority turnout.
+As a result, I hope to investigate the relationship between the CVRA-induced change in electoral institution and minority turnout.
 Building on previous research, I find that a switch from at-large to by-district elections led to a decrease in the Hispanic-White and Asian-White turnout gaps.